- Backpack Program

 SCHOOL PANTRY PROGRAM

 Studies have shown that food insecurity amongst school-age children leads to behavioral issues, more health problems, and lower academic achievement.
 Also, developmental impairments are more common in children who deal with food insecurity.
-In order to assist this vulnerable demographic, the school pantries are open twice a month where families can receive food.
-We could not run this program without the support of our schools and volunteers.

 SENIOR HUNGER INITIATIVE